-Exclusive: Why is Everipedia Built on EOS, but not Ethereum?By Jun 18, 2019 4 Min Read
+Exclusive: Why is Everipedia Built on EOS, not on Ethereum?By Jun 18, 2019 4 Min Read

 According to Wikipedia, Everipedia is a wiki-based online encyclopedia launched in Jan 2015 as a fork of Wikipedia.
 As the chief information officer of Everipedia, is this role even more challenging than your co-founder role of Wikipedia?